-Seven independent reviews report the evidence base for the Lidcombe Program to be the most comprehensive for early stuttering treatments. ^{29,30,31,32,33,34,35} The evidence base includes children from the following countries: Australia, the United Kingdom, New Zealand, the United States, Canada, The Netherlands, Sweden, Malaysia, and Kuwait.
-A meta-analysis (N=134) of randomised controlled clinical evidence and randomised controlled trials for the Lidcombe Program36 showed that its odds ratio was 7.5 for attaining below 1.0 percent syllables stuttered at 6.3 months post-randomisation.
-That means that, at 6.3 months post-randomisation, children who received the Lidcombe Program had 7.5 times greater odds of having no stuttering or almost no stuttering than children who did not receive the Lidcombe Program.
-Details of all aspects of the Lidcombe Program evidence base are available at a source that is regularly updated.37
+Independent reviews report the evidence base for the Lidcombe Program to be the most comprehensive for early stuttering treatments.^{27,28,29,30,31,32,33} The evidence base includes children from the following countries: Australia, the United Kingdom, New Zealand, the United States, Canada, The Netherlands, Sweden, Malaysia, and Kuwait.
+An analysis (N=134) of randomised controlled clinical evidence and randomised controlled trials for the Lidcombe Program34 showed that its odds ratio was 7.5 for attaining below 1.0 percentage syllables stuttered (%SS) at 6.3 months post-randomisation.
+This means that, at 6.3 months post-randomisation, children who received the Lidcombe Program had 7.5 times greater odds of having no stuttering or almost no stuttering than children who did not receive the Lidcombe Program.
+Details of all aspects of the Lidcombe Program evidence base are available at a source that is regularly updated.35